phparkitect/arkitect/README.md

 [![codecov](https://codecov.io/gh/phparkitect/arkitect/branch/main/graph/badge.svg)](https://codecov.io/gh/phparkitect/arkitect)

 Arkitect helps you to keep your PHP codebase coherent and solid, by permitting to add some architectural constraint check to your workflow.
-You can express the costraint that you want to enforce, in simple and readable PHP code, for example:
+You can express the constraint that you want to enforce, in simple and readable PHP code, for example:

 ```php
 Rule::allClasses()